Gelation in cluster coagulation processes: Introduction

-A natural question of interest related to coagulation processes is whether or not at some time $t > 0$ there exists the formation of \emph{macroscopic} or \emph{giant} particles (\emph{gels}), i.e. particles whose masses are on a significantly larger scale than the initial particles in the system.
+A natural question of interest related to coagulation processes is whether or not at some time $t > 0$ there is the formation of \emph{macroscopic} or \emph{giant} particles (\emph{gels}), i.e. particles whose masses are on a significantly larger scale than the ones of the initial particles in the system.
 Motivated by the application to polymer chemistry, this is known as \emph{gelation}.
-Gelation is generally defined as whether a solution of the Smoluchowski (or Flory) equation fails to `conserve mass', which means, intuitively, that mass is lost to `infinite' particles.
-This is closely linked to a loss of mass in `large particles' in the Marcus--Lushnikov model as long as one knows that the trajectories of the process concentrate on solution(s) of such an equation.
-This fact was first used by Jeon to prove existence of gelling solutions to the Smoluchowski equation~\cite{jeon98}.
-A large number of related results concerning gelation deal with the Smoluchowski equation directly, proving sufficient conditions for mass conservation (generally when $\bar{K}(x,y) \leq x+y$), or gelation, sometimes also allowing for the fragmentation of particles.
-See, for example, \cite{mcleod-62-1, stewart-89, escobedo-et-al-mass-cons, escobedo-mischler-perthame-02, Norris}, to name a few.
-It may be the case, that, once gelation occurs, the `gel' or macroscopic particles, interact with the microscopic ones, in such a way that a correction term is required in the Smoluchowkski equation, this is known as the Flory equation.
-A weak law of large numbers of the Marcus--Lushnikov process to this equation in a particular case was first proved by Norris~\cite{norris-cluster-coag}, and later, concentration of trajectories around solutions of this equation were proved in \cite{fournier-giet-04, rezakhanlou2013}.
+Gelation is generally defined as whether a solution of the Smoluchowski (or Flory) equation fails to `conserve mass', which means, intuitively, that mass is lost to `infinite-mass' particles.
+This is closely linked to the appearance of `large particles' in the Marcus--Lushnikov model as long as one knows that the trajectories of the process concentrate on solution(s) of such an equation.
+This fact was first used by Jeon to prove existence of gelling solutions to the Smoluchowski equation~\cite{jeon98} whenever there exists $\alpha > 1/2$ such that $\bar{K}(x, y) \geq (xy)^{\alpha}$ (see also~\cite{rezakhanlou2013} for a simplified exposition).
+An alternative proof of gelation using analytic tools was provided by Escobedo, Mischler and Perthame~\cite{escobedo-mischler-perthame-02} (see also~\cite{escobedo-et-al-mass-cons}), whilst Laurencot~\cite{Lau14} improved this to show that gelation occurs whenever $\bar{K}(x,y) \geq \sqrt{xy}(\log(x)\log(y))^{1+\epsilon}$, for $\epsilon > 0$.
+However, a longstanding scientific conjecture that has not previously been proven rigorously states that if $\bar{K}$ is \emph{homogenous} with exponent $\gamma > 1$ (i.e., $\bar{K}(cx, cy) = c^{\gamma} \bar{K}(x,y)$ for $c > 0$) then gelation occurs (see, e.g. \cite{aldous99, eibeck-wagner-01, wagner-explosive-phenomena}).